Equivariant K-theory, groupoids and proper actions: Applications

+In order for $\G $ to be finite, we need $\underline{E}S $ to be a compact finite $S$-CW-complex and the spaces $B^n\G$ to be compact.
+Note that this is not necessarily the case, but when these conditions hold we are under the hypotheses of Theorem \ref{Completion}.

-Actions of finite groups and compact Lie groups and the corresponding K-theory have been studied extensively in the past.
-It is a well-known fact that for these actions, $\G $ is Bredon-compatible \cite{SG3} and so they satisfy a completion theorem, proven in \cite{AS}.
-This is also the case for proper actions of discrete groups, as studied in \cite{LO}.
+Equivariant $K$-theory for actions of finite groups and compact Lie groups have been studied extensively in the past.
+It is a well-known fact that for these actions, $\G $ is Bredon-compatible \cite{SG3} and finite and so they satisfy a completion theorem, first proved in \cite{AS} using different methods.